If you want to ensure your kids will be on the “The Bachelor”

 2. Teach your kids that connections are more important than commitment.

-3. Teach your kids there is no consequences for their behavior.
+3. Teach your kids there are no consequences for their behavior.

 4. Give your kids whatever they want.